confluentinc/ksql/docs/developer-guide/ksqldb-reference/aggregate-functions.md

 When using with a window type of `session`, it can sometimes happen that two session windows get merged together into one when a out-of-order record with a timestamp between the two windows is processed.
-In this case the record limit is calculated by first considering all the records from the first window, then the out-of-order record, then the records from the second window in the order they were originally processed.
+In this case, the record limit is calculated by first considering all the records from the first window, then the out-of-order record, then the records from the second window in the order they were originally processed.